crowdmetricdevs/mturk-php/README.md

 ## Installation

-Install by adding laraturk to your composer.json file:
+Install by adding mturk-php to your composer.json file:

     require : {
         "cmdev/mturk-php": "dev-master"